 From classic influences, fine materials and muted colours to the subtle glamour, Louise Bradley’s eponymous business has been fashioning luxurious interiors for a discerning international clientele for over 20 years now.

 When you step inside one of her two showrooms—located in London’s two most prestigious areas Knightsbridge and Chelsea—you would be forgiven for thinking that you had stepped into a magazine spread.
 Not a detail has been spared amongst the plush velvety fabrics, regal-like tassels and intricate detailing that lends each piece that je ne sais quoi.

-Here, Louise‚ who lives with her two miniature dachshunds Marni and Bebe and her cheeky cockatoo Rosie in a Knightsbridge apartment during the week (which you can check out here) and a Hertfordshire cottage at the weekend, talks to us about her life at home, go-to classics and favourite shopping destinations.
+Here, Louise‚ who lives with her two miniature dachshunds Marni and Bebe and her cheeky cockatoo Rosie in a Knightsbridge apartment during the week and a Hertfordshire cottage at the weekend, talks to us about her life at home, go-to classics and favourite shopping destinations.

 I have always loved interiors.
 In 1991 I started my business, initially opening a shop on Walton Street.
 The business has just grown over the years and we now have a substantial design side, working with clients around the world, as well as the showrooms with our extensive range of furniture and accessories.
 Initially I bought items for the specific projects that I was involved with, but gradually I started designing bespoke furniture for each project and then the demand for the furniture and accessories inspired me to develop my own range.
 I add new items twice each year.